openwanderer/server/README.md

 - but also allow proprietary applications to *use* OpenWanderer code.

 Any further changes to the current OpenTrailView - OTV360; repo [here](https://gitlab.com/nickw1/opentrailview) will remain under the GPL v3.

-Please see [here](https://github.com/openwanderer/example-app) for an example app built using the OpenWanderer server.